 Writing a letter to the editor (LTE) or an op-ed is a great way to educate and energize advocates, reach elected officials, and spread the word about important issues while calling for change.
 First, you will need to:

 - Research the guidelines for your local paper.

-- Find a local angle — has your paper covered the topic or published an LTE or Op-Ed yet?
+- Find a local angle—has your paper covered the topic or published an LTE or Op-Ed yet?
 How has paycheck inequality impacted your life?

-- Assume nothing — do not assume readers know the details about the Supreme Court process or nominee, so be sure to include some concise background on both the topic and proposed changes.
+- Assume nothing—do not assume readers know the details about the gender pay gap, so be sure to include some concise background on both the topic and proposed changes.

 To further assist in this call to action, below we have collected resources on writing, key talking points, and background information on the Paycheck Fairness Act and the gender pay gap to inform your work.
-Use these media outreach tools to correct and clarify facts for the public, spur news editors to cover the issue and urge readers to support a full and fair vetting process for anyone being considered to join the Supreme Court.
+Use these media outreach tools to correct and clarify facts for the public, spur news editors to cover the issue, and urge readers to support equal pay for equal work.

 What does an LTE look like?

 There’s no debate about the enormous value women bring the U.S. economy: They account for almost half the labor force and make up the majority of our country’s essential workers.
 Yet thanks to systemic sexism and decades of discrimination, women still are paid, on average, just 82 cents for every dollar paid to a man.

 There should be no debate about this either: Women deserve equal and equitable pay, and the COVID-19 crisis has made this more important now than ever.
 We cannot build back an economy that works for everyone without ensuring that all women can work with equality, safety, and dignity, starting with pay equity.